percworld/tomatillos/README.md

 ## Rancid Tomatillos
 ---
-Work with Your Friends
 ---
-## In this React Router Application, the User is able to browse a movie catalog using the display and search bar to filter movies.
+### In this React Router Application, the User is able to browse a movie catalog using the display and search bar to filter movies.

-## Browse, Search and Click on the movie you would like to see all the deatils for.
+### Browse, Search and Click on the movie you would like to see all the deatils for.

-## We learned a great deal about some new technologies and ideals:
+### We learned a great deal about some new technologies and ideals:
   1. Cypress testing
   2. BrowerRouter from react-dom
   3. Dynamic State and staticity